splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-salesforce-integration.rst

 cloud users with access to the developer tools.
 The integration triggers an incident in VictorOps upon the creation of a case in Salesforce and then resolves it when the case is closed.
-This Splunk On-Call integration makes use of our REST API and requires that you’ve implemented Salesforce with your infrastructure.
+This Splunk On-Call integration makes use of our REST API and requires that you've implemented Salesforce with your infrastructure.

 [/ht_toggle]